Narrowing Your Objectives in Six Steps

 • Restated objective: I want to get more families with teenagers to eat at my restaurant so that I can sell more pancakes.

-Restating your objective with your audience in mind should get you thinking about what kind of language to use in your e-mails and how to the look and feel so your audience identifies with your content.
+Restating your objective with your audience in mind should get you thinking about what kind of language to use in your e-mails and how to design the look and feel so your audience identifies with your content.

 Step 3: Determine why someone take action on objective